 There are two tests: a midterm and a final.
 Dates will be posted on OWL.
+Midterm will be a 2 hours exam (in the week of Nov 7-to be confirmed by registrar's office).
 The final exam is cumulative and covers the entire semester.
+It will be a 3 hours exam.

 Details for each exam will be announced as the date approaches.
-Your midterm will roughly cover Chapters 12 and 13 (this is unofficial and may change depending on circumstances).
-All exams will be closed book: notes or class material are not permitted.
+All exams will be closed books notes or class material are not permitted.
 Calculators or other electronic devices (cell phones, ipads, tablets, etc.) are not permitted.